HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 ## 1. Finding the data

-To identify the relevant RXTE data, we can use [Xamin](https://heasarc.gsfc.nasa.gov/xamin/), the HEASARC web portal, the **Virtual Observatory (VO) python client `pyvo`**, or through the AstroQuery module (our choice for this demonstration).
+To identify the relevant RXTE data, we can use [Xamin](https://heasarc.gsfc.nasa.gov/xamin/), the HEASARC web portal, the Virtual Observatory (VO) python client `pyvo`, or **the AstroQuery module** (our choice for this demonstration).

 ### Using AstroQuery to find the HEASARC table that lists all of RXTE's observations